I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 A flash of metal caught the corner of my eye.
 I looked down to see Adnan offering me another knife.
 Despite myself, I grinned.
 Perhaps he and Haydar were on to something with their dark humor.
 If one didn’t find some way to laugh in these moments, one might soon forget how to laugh altogether.

-I pushed the blade back toward him.
+I pushed the blade back.
 “Thanks, but no. If I start throwing knives at him every time he annoys me, you’ll soon run out of blades.”

 He chuckled as he slipped it beneath his jacket.